octo-technology/OpenTezos/docs/dapp/front.md

 ![](../../static/img/dapp/front3.png)

 It returns three callbacks, matching our three entrypoints: we will use the `openRaffle` function.
-It expects four arguments: the order the arguments are expected is can be found in `entrypoints` in the `ContractAbstraction`.
+It expects four arguments: the order the arguments are expected can be found in `entrypoints` in the `ContractAbstraction`.

 ![](../../static/img/dapp/front4.png)